Aghios Ioannis Peninsula

 Coming from the west of Malia one start at Milatos with a long and steep ascent to peninsular of Aghios Ioannis.

-From Elounda the steep, narrow road winds over Pano Elounda and Pines (picture right) towards Fourni and Kastelli and meets the highway at Neapoli.
+From Elounda the steep, narrow road winds over Pano Elounda and Pines (previous picture) towards Fourni and Kastelli and meets the highway at Neapoli.

 Plaka, about 3 miles (5 km) north of Elounda, lies directly opposite the Fortress of Spinalonga and was once the main supply point on the mainland for the leprosy colony.